MooersLab/EasyPyMOL/README.md

 * Mooers, B. H. (2016).
 Simplifying and enhancing the use of PyMOL with horizontal scripts. *Protein Science*, 25(10), 1873-1882.
 * GNU General Public License ([GPL-3](http://www.gnu.org/licenses/gpl-3.0.en.html))
 * (C) [Blaine Mooers](https://basicsciences.ouhsc.edu/bmb/Faculty/bio_details/mooers-blaine-hm-phd), Ph.D.,  [University of Oklahoma Health Sciences Center](http://www.ouhsc.edu/), 2015-2017
-* This work was supported by NIH grants RO1 AI088011 (PI: Mooers) from the National Institute of Allergy and Infectious Diseases and ROP20 GM103640 (PI: Ann West), a Institutional Development Award (IDeA) from the National Institute of General Medical Sciences of the National Institutes of Health.
+* This work was supported by NIH grants RO1 AI088011 (PI: Mooers) from the National Institute of Allergy and Infectious Diseases and ROP20 GM103640 (PI: Ann West), an Institutional Development Award (IDeA) from the National Institute of General Medical Sciences of the National Institutes of Health.
 * Updated 25 September 2022